 Measles is a highly contagious viral infection that causes a fever, runny nose, and severe rash.
 The virus is spread through a cough or sneeze by a person with measles, and can still infect others 2 hours after the infected person has left a room.
 Persons with measles are contagious from 4 days before until 4 days after the rash appears.
 The incubation period for developing measles is up to 21 days after being exposed to someone else who has the disease.

-In response to the measles cases that have occurred in Los Angeles County, the Los Angeles County Department of Public Health (DPH) has mounted effective public health strategies to control the spread of this disease.
-They include:
+In response to the measles cases that have occurred in Los Angeles County, Public Health has mounted effective public health strategies to control the spread of this disease, including

 - Isolating people who are infectious to prevent the spread of measles to others;

 - Strongly advising unvaccinated individuals to receive the measles vaccine; and